Health insurance for international students

 Eligibility and enrolment

 You are automatically enrolled in iMED as a new-to-UBC international student when you register in one or more on-campus courses.
 If you are charged iMED fees, you are enrolled for your program’s coverage dates.
-Certain exceptions exist, so check your Student Services Centre (SSC) account in the “Financial Summary” under Finances to ensure you’ve been charged for the fees and will be enrolled.
+Certain exceptions exist, so check your Workday account activity to ensure you’ve been charged for the fees and will be enrolled.

 If you are a returning UBC student, or if you register for off-campus (distance learning) courses only, you are not eligible for iMED and can purchase other private insurance, such as the Global Campus Health Plan (GCHP), if you will be enrolled in full-time studies.